-This course also trains an engineer in investigation into aerodynamic characteristics of aircraft, behaviour and related factors such as airfoil, control surface, lift and drag of commercial or military aircrafts, missiles, and spacecrafts.
+Aeronautical Engineering degrees deal with the study, design, development, construction, research, testing and science and technology of operating aircraft, training engineers in the aerodynamic characteristics of aircraft, behaviour and related factors such as airfoil, control surface, lift and drag of commercial or military aircraft, missiles, and spacecraft.

-An Aerospace Engineering degree covers a number of related disciplines, all of which are necessary to create a full engineering team.
-They include:
+An Aeronautical Engineering course covers a number of related disciplines, all of which are necessary to create a full engineering team, including:

 - Aerodynamics and fluid mechanics